utkuozbulak/pytorch-cnn-visualizations/README.md

 	</tbody>
 </table>

-The samples below show the produced image with no regularization, l1 and l2 regularizations on target class: _flamigo_ (130) to show the differences between regularization methods.
+The samples below show the produced image with no regularization, l1 and l2 regularizations on target class: **flamingo** (130) to show the differences between regularization methods.
 These images are generated with a pretrained AlexNet.

 <table border=0 width="50px" >
 	<tbody>